a-bobrov/antonbobrov.com/content/authors/admin/_index.md

 ---

 👋 Welcome to my website!
-I am a research associate at the Federal Reserve Bank of San Francisco.
-My current interests are in Macroeconomics and pursuing graduate studies.
+I am an Economics PhD Student at the University of Michigan.
+Check out some of the things I've been working on below.